alxndr42/icebox/README.md

     icebox refresh mybox

-The `refresh` command does not track long-running operations at this time, so if you interrupt a pending refresh, you will have to repeat it.
+Refresh operations are tracked by icebox, so you can interrupt a refresh and continue it later.

   [Amazon Glacier]: https://aws.amazon.com/glacier/
   [Boto documentation]: https://boto3.readthedocs.io/en/latest/guide/quickstart.html#configuration